Kansai dialect: Background

-Since Osaka is the largest city in the region and its speakers gained the most media exposure over the last century, non-Kansai-dialect speakers tend to associate the dialect of Osaka with the entire Kansai region.
+Since Osaka is the largest city in the region and its speakers received the most media exposure over the last century, non-Kansai-dialect speakers tend to associate the dialect of Osaka with the entire Kansai region.
 However, technically, Kansai dialect is not a single dialect but a group of related dialects in the region.
 Each major city and prefecture has a particular dialect, and residents take some pride in their particular dialectal variations.

 The common Kansai dialect is spoken in Keihanshin (the metropolitan areas of the cities of Kyoto, Osaka and Kobe) and its surroundings, a radius of about 50 km around the Osaka-Kyoto area (see regional differences).
-This article mainly discusses the Keihanshin version of the Kansai dialect in the Shōwa and Heisei periods.
+This article mainly discusses variations in Keihanshin during the 20th and 21st centuries.

-Dialects of other areas have different features, some archaic, in common with the common Kansai dialect.
+Even in the Kansai region, away from Keihanshin and its surrounding areas, there are dialects that differ from the characteristics generally considered to be Kansai dialect-like.
 Tajima and Tango (except Maizuru) dialects in northwest Kansai are too different to be regarded as Kansai dialects and are thus usually included in the Chūgoku dialect.
 Dialects spoken in Southeastern Kii Peninsula including Totsukawa and Owase are also far different from other Kansai dialects, and considered a language island.

 The Shikoku dialect and the Hokuriku dialect share many similarities with the Kansai dialects, but are classified separately.